Daejee/InvestorConnector/replit.md

 - June 18, 2025.
 Fixed CSV validation to make "Own Our Shares" and "Share Amount" truly optional fields
 - June 18, 2025.
 Removed "Investments" section from navigation menu and routing per user request
 - June 18, 2025.
 Added fund selection field to investor form, pulling from funds database
+- June 18, 2025.
+Added "N/A" option to "Own Our Share" field alongside Yes/No options
 ```

 ## User Preferences